 Dr. Schluger has been an author or editor of several editions of the Tobacco Atlas, the definitive work describing the extent and consequences of the global epidemic of tobacco use, published by Vital Strategies and the American Cancer Society.

-During the COVID-19 pandemic, Dr. Schluger became a voice in the media on re-infection, long-term symptoms and the use of hydroxycholoroquine for treating COVID-19.
-He was senior author of the seminal article, “Observational Study of Hydroxychloroquine in Hospitalized Patients with COVID-19,” published in The New England Journal of Medicine, May 7, 2020.
-Dr. Schluger used data from an observational trial he led where 1,400 COVID-19 patients were given hydroxychloroquine and showed that there was no evidence that the drug had any benefit of the patient’s conditions.
+During the COVID-19 pandemic, Dr. Schluger became a voice in the media on re-infection, long-term symptoms, and the use of hydroxychloroquine for treating COVID-19.
+He was the senior author of the seminal article, “Observational Study of Hydroxychloroquine in Hospitalized Patients with COVID-19,” published in The New England Journal of Medicine, May 7, 2020.
+Dr. Schluger used data from an observational trial he led where 1,400 COVID-19 patients were given hydroxychloroquine and showed that there was no evidence that the drug had any benefit for the patients’ conditions.

 View the SOM Dean’s Updates and Deans Research Reports »